Skip to main content

 Search Volume Categories

-Keywords grouped by monthly search volume help prioritize targeting efforts.
+Keywords grouped by monthly search volume help you prioritize which keyword types to target first.

 • • High volume: Thousands of searches per month